tanjounokamioku/tanjounokamioku/README.md

 # Hello world!
 I am Tanjou.
 ## Software Engineer, Game Developer and Content Creator.
 Founder of <a href="https://cybercafe.blog.br">CyberCafe</a>.
 Herald of caffeine.
 Extremely otaku. 落ち着かない. 日本語学習者.

-- 🔭 I’m currently working as a Full-Stack Developer, focused on TypeScript, Angular, React, Java, Python
+- 🔭 I’m currently working as a Full-Stack Developer, focused on TypeScript and Node
 - 🌱 I’m currently learning more of Data Science, Artificial Intelligence and 日本語!
 - 💡 I'm want to learn more about Ruby, C++ and WebGL!
 - 👯 I’m looking to collaborate on game development projects!